 The BAKS curriculum serves an age-group from 2.5 to 5 years.
 Most activities are carried out in the group as a whole, emphasizing a sense of belonging and community, while still allowing for the creation of smaller groups for age-appropriate activities.
 One such example are the Pre-K activities for our four and five year old students, which occur three times a week.

 Each age group is playfully identified with an animal, also represented in the BAKS logo: the youngest start out as "Igel" (hedgehogs), children in the second year become "Hasen" (bunnies), while the oldest grow to be "Füchse" (foxes).
 The small size of the school and intermingling of ages allows children to assume various roles during their time at BAKS.
 Nurturing and leadership roles rarely afforded in same-age preschool groups are customary for our older children, while the younger children clearly benefit from this modeling.

 Learning at BAKS takes place within a theme-based curriculum centering on project-oriented learning.
 Every six weeks we introduce a new theme - examples could be topics such as " the Body", "Water", "Professions", or "Holidays around the World".

-Structured activities are offered around the current theme, ranging from storytelling and performance, Kasperle theater (puppet theater), reading, art projects, music and movement, cooking and baking, nature exploration and gardening, to celebration of traditional German and American holidays, mixed with generous time for free play.
+Structured activities are offered around the current theme and season, ranging from storytelling and performance, Kasperle theater (puppet theater), reading, art projects, music and movement, cooking and baking, nature exploration and gardening, to celebration of traditional German and American holidays, mixed with generous time for free play.